radarFudan/radarFudan.github.io/_posts/2022-04-10-paper-reading-unsupervised-domain-adaptation.md

 Conventional UDA methods (e.g., domain adversarial training) learn domain-invariant features to improve generalization to the target domain.

+Intuitively, if the distributions over features for the source and target domains are indistinguishable and the accuracy is high on the source, then the accuracy should be high on the target as well.

+But?

+Domain adversarial neural networks (DANN) (Ganin et al., 2016) optimizes the sum of two terms: a source classification loss, and a “domain confusion” loss that makes it difficult to predict the domain dx from the feature $\phi(x)$.

 ## What's the assumptions of the improvement?